ashwinravianandan/cookingAssistant/README.md

     cat menu.json | chef
     chef < menu.json

-Chef currently generate ten meal items of the category _bread_ and four of the category _rice_.
-Currently only these to meal categories are supported.
-Chef would output the results on stdout.
-Below is a sample response.
+The number of meal times along with category can be specified using the command line argument _-c_.
+This argument needs a parameter and should be a comma separated list of _category:number_ Chef would output the results on stdout.
+Below is a sample invocation and response response.

+    chef -i menu.json -c bread:10,rice:4

     -----MENU-----
              aloo paratha